dwarvesf/handbook/what-we-value.md

 ---
-title: What we value
+title: What We Value
 date: 2019-02-21
-description:
+description: Our core values guide our strategies and individual actions so that we create a company whose character is as radical as our work.
 authors:
   - han
   - duy